flowersnlyrics/how-to-mcu/assignments/answers/1a_printf_specifiers_ans.md

 >```
 13. What is UTF-8?
 Why is it needed?
 > UTF-8 is an encoding scheme needed to formalize character encoding across several different languages.
 ASCII encoding doesn't cut it since the code can only go up to 127.

+# Follow-up Questions and Answers
+1. You used %i to print -10 and I used %d.
+Why should you use one over the other?
+> They are the same when used for output.
+It can get tricky when you use them for input.
+Here's a [stack overflow post](https://stackoverflow.com/questions/1893490/what-is-the-difference-between-conversion-specifiers-i-and-d-in-formatted-io-f) that explains the difference well.
+We can figure it out later when we use functions in conjunction with `stdin`: right now we're just using `stdout` functions because that's they're easier and used more often.
+2. For number 3, the question was to print 2.123456 with a minimum width of 3.
+Your answer says - printf("%1.2f\r\n", 2.123456); - but that puts out 2.12.
+Isn't the 3 the minimum width? not the maximum? also doesn't the decimal count as part of the width?
+The other acceptable answer - printf("%.3f\r\n", 2.123456); - brings you out three decimal places, but that is different than the width, isn't it?
+> Yeah this question is annoyingly worded (my bad).
+I guess I meant significant figures but I should've just said that.
+Your answer is fine :)
+3. For number 4, doesn't printf("%05d\r\n", 3); pad it with 4 zeros?
+> Okay, this intricacy is important to understand.
+When you specify `05d` you are saying make sure the number is `5` digits long, and if it's not 5 digits long, pad it with zeros to make up the difference in digit width.
+So yes it zero-pads the number `3` with four zeros, but it will zero-pad the number `12` with three zeros (`00012`), the number `498` with two zeros (`00498`), the number `1234` with one zero (`01234`) and number 5 digits or more will not be zero padded because it meets that minimum width.
+4. So UTF-8 basically normalizes an encoding scheme so that it can be understood by different programming languages?
+> Yup.
+UTF-8 can represent any Unicode character.
+ASCII is 7-bit so it can only represent 127 characters.
+5. While loops and for loops seem to do generally the same thing.
+Why would you use one over the other?
+> A for loop is typically used when you know the number of iterations of a certain action in advance.
+Like if you wanted to print something `x` number of times (`for(int i=0; i<10;i++)`).
+A while loop is used when you're waiting on a condition but you're not sure how many iterations of the loop it will take, or how long it will take, to satisfy that condition.
+For example, you could be waiting for a person to press a button (`while(!button_pressed)`).
+You don't know how many times we'll have to check before the person presses the button.